akornuche/FLATFACTS/FlatFacts_API_Documentation.md

 #### Google OAuth
 **GET** `/api/auth/signin/google`
 Redirects to Google OAuth consent screen.
+On new user creation, the system attempts to migrate any reviews associated with their email from the waitlist database.

 #### Apple OAuth
 **GET** `/api/auth/signin/apple`
 Redirects to Apple OAuth consent screen.
+On new user creation, the system attempts to migrate any reviews associated with their email from the waitlist database.

 #### OAuth Callbacks
 - **Google**: `/api/auth/callback/google`